Bouvet-deler/meta-framework-workshop/draft.md

 - **Objective**: Create a new Next.js project and understand the project structure.
 - **Content**:
   - Install Node.js and npm.
-  - Create a new Next.js project (we recommend answering yes to every question that pops up):
+  - Create a new Next.js project (we recommend answering yes to every question that pops up, workshop alias can be anything):
     ```bash
     npx create-next-app@latest my-blog
     cd my-blog